dotnet/core/release-notes/7.0/known-issues.md

 ### Unable to evaluate expressions in a Blazor WebAssembly App

-It isn't possible to debug a Blazor WebAssembly app using .NET 7 RC1 https://github.com/dotnet/runtime/pull/75495
+It isn't possible to evaluate expressions in a Blazor WebAssembly app using .NET 7 RC1 https://github.com/dotnet/runtime/pull/75495

 #### Workaround for a Blazor WebAssembly Hosted App: